airyhq/airy/README.md

 The bootstrap installation requires [Vagrant](https://www.vagrantup.com/downloads) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 If they are not found, the script will attempt to install them for you.
-Check out our [user guide](/docs/docs/user-guide.md) for detailed information.
+Check out our [test deployment guide](/docs/docs/guides/airy-core-in-test-env.md) for detailed information.

 ## Components